 If you’ve got gas appliances in your home, you need a CO detector.
 If you don’t have gas lines connected to your home but you do have (and use) a wood-burning fireplace, a CO detector is still a good idea.
 Not all CO detectors are the same, but the ones we often install for clients measure CO concentrations down to 10 PPM.

 Now, about mitigating those CO risks.
 What can you do to prevent CO leaks and keep your family safe?

 1. Have your furnace inspected every year

 An annual furnace inspection is a great way to make sure your equipment is working properly.
-It's also a great time to check for CO leaks, so be sure your HVAC contractor arrives to your home with dedicated CO detection equipment!
+It’s also a great time to check for CO leaks, so be sure your HVAC contractor arrives at your home with dedicated CO detection equipment!

 Here are the two of the most common sources of CO leakage we find when we perform equipment inspections for our clients: